We need your help.

-To help us illustrate the many faces and vocations of women in the Catholic Church today, write a narrative essay in the form of a letter to our readers about a transformational time in your life that’s specific to your faith and your personal mission, as a Catholic woman.
+To help us illustrate the many faces and vocations of women in the Catholic Church today, write a narrative essay in the form of a letter to our readers about what belonging in the Church looks like for you, as a Catholic woman.

 Writer is a Catholic woman of at least 19 years of age

 Letter is submitted as a typed transcript